marcinjahn/puff/README.md

 **Do not** copy the `config.json` file that can be found alongside the `configs` directory.
 This file is normally unique per machine.
-It makes sense to copy it (and place it alongside the `configs` directory on the target machine) only if all of your puff-managed projects are in the exact same locations on the target machine as they are on the source machine.
+It makes sense to copy it (and place it alongside the `configs` directory on the target machine) only if all of your Puff-managed projects are in the exact same locations on the target machine as they are on the source machine.
 Otherwise, just leave the `config.json` in the source machine.

 > It would be nice to have commands such as `puff export/import` to make it
 > easier to move the configs.
 It could be added in the future (also by you, in a PR ;))

-When the `configs` directory is there (and puff is installed) on the new machine, you can initialize your projects, just like you initially did it on the first machine.
-This time, however, puff will "see" that there are some unassociated configs available, and for any `puff init` command, that you invoke, you would be asked if you want to associate one of the configs you copied over with the project that you're initializing.
+When the `configs` directory is there (and Puff is installed) on the new machine, you can initialize your projects, just like you initially did it on the first machine.
+This time, however, Puff will "see" that there are some unassociated configs available, and for any `puff init` command, that you invoke, you would be asked if you want to associate one of the configs you copied over with the project that you're initializing.